dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 * Use the full type name with the namespace.
 * Use Razor's [`@using`](xref:mvc/views/razor#using) directive.
 Individual components can be added by name.

-In the following examples, `ComponentLibrary` is a component library containing the `Component1` component (`Component1.razor`), which is an example component automatically added by the RCL project template when the library is created.
+In the following examples, `ComponentLibrary` is a component library containing the `Component1` component (`Component1.razor`).
+The `Component1` component is an example component automatically added by the RCL project template when the library is created.

 Reference the `Component1` component using its namespace: